michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0077.md

 ### Definition
 - n: the ability to form mental images of things or events
 ### Family
+- imagery: imageries+
-imagery: imageries+;image: imaged, imagery, images, imaging, imagism;imaging: imagings
+- image: imaged, imagery, images, imaging, imagism
+- imaging: imagings
 ### Examples
 - In these deliberately tarnished tales, such wondrousness mainly shines through in their often beautiful imagery.
 - And how many Hollywood celebrities publicly bemoaned their own insecurities with such striking self-deprecating imagery?